The-Burnes-Center/ai-iep/lib/chatbot-api/functions/user-profile-handler/README.md

 ### 3. Document Processing
 After upload:
-1. Document record is created in IepDocumentsTable
+1. Document record is created in IepDocumentsTable (replacing any existing documents for that child)
 2. Automatic processing begins for generating summaries
 3. Status is tracked and can be monitored via API

+**Note**: Each child can only have one active IEP document at a time.
+When a new document is uploaded, any existing document for that child is automatically deleted and replaced with the new one.

 ## API Endpoints